Caviar – The most expensive delicacy in the world

 The Royal Caviar Online Shop

 Would you like to enjoy high-quality caviar?
 Feel free to drop by our Royal Caviar Onlineshop.
-We ourselves have been caviar wholesalers for over 20 years and source our varieties directly from a breeding farm in Iran.
+We ourselves have been caviar wholesalers for over 20 years and source our varieties directly from the breeding farms.
 There, the fish live in large lakes that imitate as natural a habitat as possible.
 On site, our caviar masters constantly check the quality of the roe to guarantee the best possible quality.
 Our caviar is a special cross between Beluga and Asetra caviar, available at an unbeatable price-performance ratio.

 In our caviar varieties Royal Beluga you can obviously buy Royal Premium, Royal Select, Imperial Caviar and Ossetra Caviar from 50 gram tins to 1.75 kilogram tins.
-In addition, you will also find exquisite truffle varieties, as well as Norwegian salmon and fine Iranian saffron.
-Furthermore, our product range includes tasting sets consisting of different types of caviar as well as a gourmet set, which makes an excellent gift.
+In addition, you will also find exquisite truffle varieties, as well as Norwegian salmon.

 We look forward to your visit!